-Chart of the Week: Buyout Bites
+Chart of the Week: Risk/Reward Rules

 Over the past three years, the average middle market LBO has generally remained range-bound, between $150-200 million.